sbaker-dev/weightGIS/README.md

 differing levels of geographic sedation relate to each other.
 Examples of these can be found within RelationExamples jupyter Notebooks

-#### Adjacent Polygons
-You may wish to relate polygons by nearest neighbours, or N neighbours of nearest neighbours, and this will help you construct these relationships.

 #### Geographical Relations
 We are often have shapefiles at multiple levels of separation, but want to know the links between them.
 By using